kuroji-fusky/pacopanda-drawing-stats/README.md

 - `.github` - For CI/CD stuff
 - `apps`
-  - `website` - The website written in Next.js w/ TypeScript + Tailwind CSS
+  - `website` - The website written in Nuxt 3 + Tailwind CSS
   - `api` - A Fastify REST API
   - `graphql` - A Fastify GraphQL API
 - `packages`